Vogel State Park

 Experience the fun of horseback riding in the Blue Ridge Mountains.

 Take a ride on the Blue Ridge Scenic Railway and enjoy a discount as guests of Alpine Cabins.
 The scenery is breathtaking as the train winds through the mountains alongside the beautiful Toccoa River.
-Ask us about the discount details!

 The Blue Ridge Community Theater, Inc. is a volunteer run, nonprofit organization dedicated to quality theater.
 The purpose of the Blue Ridge Community Theater is to provide an environment which fosters and inspires growth and creativity in people of all ages and cultures through a broad theater arts program.